Dr Lívia Santos is as an Independent Research Fellow in Musculoskeletal Biology in the School of Science and Technology.

 Dr Santos obtained a PhD in Chemical and Biological Engineering in 2008 from the University of Minho, Portugal.
 She was supervised by Joana Azeredo, Associate Professor of the MIT-Portugal Program.

 Dr Santos has multidisciplinary interests spanning across biology and engineering.
-Her current research focuses on establishing cell culture models relevant for ageing research and organ-on-a-chip technology.
+Her current research focuses on establishing cell culture models relevant to ageing research and in developing organ-on-a-chip technology.

 - Santos L, Elliott-Sale KJ, Sale C. Exercise and bone health across the lifespan.
 Biogerontology 2017;18:931–946

 - Babo PS, Pires RL, Santos L, Franco A, Rodrigues F, Leonor I, Reis RL and Gomes ME.
 Platelet Lysate-Loaded Photocrosslinkable Hyaluronic Acid Hydrogels for Periodontal Endogenous Regenerative Technology.
 ACS Biomaterials Biomater.
 Sci.
 Eng.
 2017;3:1359–1369

 - Santos L, Silva MA, Gonçalves AI, Pesqueira T, Rodrigues MT, Reis RL and Gomes ME.
 In vitro and in vivo assessment of magnetically actuated biomaterials and prospects in tendon healing.
 Nanomedicine 2016;11;1107–1122

 - Santos L, Fuhrmann GR, Juenet M, Horejs C-M, Campagnolo P, Stevens MM.
 Extracellular stiffness modulates the expression of functional proteins and growth factors in endothelial cells.
 Advanced Healthcare Materials 20152015;4:2056–2063